fnplus/join-fnplus-with-a-pr/README.md

 Some of our core beliefs are:

+* Help people to reach their full potential
 * To create a safe space for free exchange of ideas
 * Reduce the time spend on searching and increase the time spend on learning, discussing and socializing
-* Help people to reach their full potential
-* To create a community where everyone can contribute irrespective of any factor
+* To create a community where everyone can contribute irrespective of their location in the world

 This repo have been seen by [![HitCount](http://hits.dwyl.io/fnplus/join-fnplus.svg)](http://hits.dwyl.io/fnplus/join-fnplus) people!

 ## How do I join?

-The community is open to everyone with a demonstrated interest in collaborating on best practices.

 We’re starting with a small, but growing, group of contributors to ensure a good experience.
-If you’d like to join, let us know, and we’ll review it as we add more members.
+If you’d like to join, let us know, and we’ll make sure to include you :)

 One possible way is to tell us through an issue here.
 Contributing to one of our missions is the best way to express your interest.
-You may, also, email us or get in touch at Slack.
+You may, also, email us or get in touch at Telegram.
 The list is endless. 🚀

 ## Instructions